toninodigiacomo/Consoles-Soft-Modification/PlayStation 2/README.md

 # PS2 Ultimate HDD Manager
-Repository dedicated to preparing and managing an internal hard drive for PlayStation 2 “Fat” directly from a Mac.
+Repository dedicated to preparing and managing an internal hard drive for PlayStation 2 **Fat** directly from a Mac.
 This project includes compiled tools, installation guides, and optimized scripts for fast game injection.

 > [!CAUTION]
 > **WARNING:** Jailbreaking the console carries risks.
 Follow every step precisely.